+1.4.
 Service Performance Principles

-Council services are designed to be fit for purpose, targeted to community needs and value for money.
+Council services are designed to be purpose, targeted to community needs and value for money.
 The service performance principles are listed below:

-- Services are provided in an equitable manner and are responsive to the diverse needs of the community.
+- a) Services are provided in an equitable manner and are responsive to the diverse needs of the community.
 The Council Plan is designed to identify the key services and projects to be delivered to the community.
-The Financial Plan provides the mechanism to demonstrate how the service aspirations within the Council Plan may be funded. - Services are accessible to the relevant users within the community. - Council provides quality services that provide value for money to the community.
-The Local Government Performance Reporting Framework (LGPRF) is designed to communicate Council's performance regarding the provision of quality and efficient services. - Council is developing a performance monitoring framework to continuously improve its service delivery standards. - Council is developing a Service Planning and Review Framework that considers and responds to community feedback and complaints about service provision.
+The Financial Plan provides the mechanism to demonstrate how the service aspirations within the Council Plan may be funded. - b) Services are accessible to the relevant users within the community. - c) Council provides quality services that provide value for money to the community.
+The Local Government Performance Reporting Framework (LGPRF) is designed to communicate council's performance regarding the provision of quality and efficient services. - d) Council is developing a performance monitoring framework to continuously improve its service delivery standards. - e) Council is developing a Service Planning and Review framework that considers and responds to community feedback and complaints regards service provision.

+1.5.
 Asset Plan Integration

 Integration to the Asset Plan is a key principle of the Council's strategic financial planning principles.
-The purpose of this integration is to ensure that future funding is allocated in a manner that supports service delivery outlined in the plans and the effective management of Council's assets into the future.
+The purpose of this integration is designed to ensure that future funding is allocated in a manner that supports service delivery in terms of the plans and the effective management of Council's assets into the future.